-Your plant has been shipped to you in a pot.
-We urge you to remove it from the shipping box and plant it as soon as possible.
-Should planting be delayed, remove the plastic bag from around the pot, place the plant in a sunny location, and keep it well-watered.
-Once planted, it will begin growing new roots and, depending on the time of year, growing new foliage.
+Your plants have been shipped to you in pots.
+We urge you to remove them from the shipping box and plant them as soon as possible.
+Should planting be delayed, remove the plastic bag from around the pots, place the plants in a sunny location, and keep them well-watered.
+Once planted, they will begin growing new roots and, depending on the time of year, growing new foliage.